maxss/simplevm/README.md

 SimpleVM
 ========

 This will be an experiment on how to have fine grained virtualization within a Virtual Machine.
+It is all not very well tested.
+Just looking to get some kind of proof of concept.

 The current revision is released under BSD Licence.
 This may change once I got the time to think about this.